mor10/simone/README.md

 Simone is named after philosopher [Simone de Beauvoir](http://en.wikipedia.org/wiki/Simone_de_Beauvoir)

 ## Changelog
+### 1.0.9
+- Font Awesome updated to 4.2.0
+- New social menu icons for Foursquare, JSFiddle, Reddit, SoundCloud, Stack Overflow, Vine, Yelp, WordPress.com
+- New translations for Spanish (courtesy of Juan Pablo), Portugese (courtesy of João Gomes), and Russian (courtesy of Vladimir Samoletov).
+- Various CSS and HTML updates.

 ### 1.0.8.1
 - New translations for Finnish (courtesy of Sami Keijonen) and Italian (courtesy of  Giorgio Riccardi).